computations/SunStar/doc/writeup.md

         and subtract the depth, then use that for the edge weight.
 -   Calculate pairwise distances, put them into a table.

-Once all the tables have been calculated, do an entrywise sum, and divide each entry by the number of gene trees.
+Once all the tables have been calculated, do an entry-wise sum, and divide each entry by the number of gene trees.
 Informally, think of this as taking the average of the distance table.
 Once we have the "average" distance table, run a tree building algorithm on it, such as Neighbor Joining.